NTC Poprad

 National Training Centre Poprad (Národné tréningové centrum Poprad) is a football stadium in Poprad, Slovakia.
 It serves as home stadium for football club FK Poprad and Slovak national football youth teams.
 NTC is also used by football teams for camps and international matches.
 The stadium has an all-seated capacity of 5,700.

+History

+Construction of the stadium began in its in 2011, when the original stand of the Poprad stadium was completely renovated.
+A heated lawn was built in the area, which is heated by geothermal water from a nearby aqua park.
+The stadium was officially opened in 2014.